gaehlerm/SoftwareEngineering/README.md

 "An algorithm is like baking a cake.
 You just follow the recipe.
 A design pattern is like organizing a birthday party, where you know only roughly how it will look like." - Adapted from @alexhyettdev on youtube, [https://youtu.be/YMAwgRwjEOQ]

+// Good explanation on design patterns [https://youtu.be/OvO2NR7pXjg?t=1144] Design patterns can be cut into two pieces: a low level (volatile) part and a high level (stable) one.

 // not sure yet what I should write about design patterns.
 Or about which ones.

 // visit the youtube videos of Derek Banas, [https://youtu.be/vNHpsC5ng_E]